Liezel Gouws

-Liezel Gouws (born 1998) is a South African female Paralympic athlete and a world record holder of 800m event under T37 classification for women (2:42.39) which was set in 2015 at Johannesburg, South Africa during the national Championships.
+Liezel Gouws (born 28 December 1998) is a South African female Paralympic athlete and a world record holder of 800m event under T37 classification for women (2:42.39) which was set in 2015 at Johannesburg, South Africa during the national Championships.
 She also competed in the 2016 Summer Paralympics.
 She was also part of team South Africa for the 2020 Tokyo Paralympic Games where she finished fifth in the 400m final.

 Biography

 Gouws was born in 1998 not as a disabled child in Klerksdorp.
 Gouws had to confront cerebral palsy which was resulted due to a stroke she had in 2004, when she was just five years old.
-She see her recovery process and abilities that she has today as miracle on miracle.
-There where doctors who gave her just two years to live.
+She sees her recovery process and abilities that she has today as miracle on miracle.
+There were doctors who gave her just two years to live.
 Currently she competed at three World Championships and two Paralympic Games for South Africa.
 She is also a Pharmacy student at the NWU.